An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Results and Discussion

 The hardware implementation of the modulus algorithm on the Zybo FPGA board, as analyzed using the Xilinx Vivado design environment, demonstrates efficient resource utilization, power consumption, and timing performance.

-The Table~\ref{table:resource_utilization} summarizes the resource utilization of the proposed hardware algorithm implemented on the Zybo FPGA board for different operand sizes (32-bit, 256-bit, 1024-bit, and 2048-bit).
-The key resources measured include Look-Up Tabes (LUT), Flip-Flops (FF), and Global Clock Buffers (BUFG).
-The Zybo FPGA has total of LUTs 17,600 and total FFs of 35,200.
+The Table~\ref{table:resource_utilization} summarizes the resource utilization of the proposed algorithm implemented on the Zybo FPGA board for different operand sizes (32-bit, 256-bit, 1024-bit, and 2048-bit).
+The key resources measured include Look-Up Tabes (LUT) and Flip-Flops (FF).

 As the operand size increases, the utilization of LUTs and FFs increase.
 This is expected as larger operand sizes require more complex logic.
 The utilization of BUFG remains constant at 6\% across all operand sizes.
 This indicates that the clock distribution requirements do not change with operand size.